U.S.A. Houghton Mifflin, 1983.

 First Edition.
 Hard Cover.
 8vo - over 7¾" - 9¾" tall.
 Near Fine / Near Fine.
 Item #2038

 Finn and Hengest, The Fragment and the Episode, by J.R.R.
 Tolkien, edited by Alan Bliss.
 Published by Houghton Mifflin in 1983, this is the First American Edition, 1st Impression.
 From the blurb, Tolkien's 'most significant contribution to Anglo-Saxon studies is to be found in his lectures on the story of Finn and Hengest, two fifth-century heroes in northern Europe.
 The story is told in two Old English poems, Beowulf and The Fight at Finnesburg, but told so obscurely and allusively that its interpretation has been a matter of controversy for more than a hundred years.
 As elucidated by Tolkien the story is a classic tragedy of divided loyalties, of vengeance, blood and death; it had the added interest that the Hengest who plays the leading role in it was very probably the Hengest who led the first Germanic invasion of Britain, and that the events it describes immediately preceded that first invasion.'
 'It was Professor Tolkien's own wish that the preparation for publication of his work on Finn and Hengest should be undertaken by Alan Bliss, who studied under him from 1946 to 1948.
 From three separate sets of lecture notes, ranging in date from before 1930 to after 1960 Professor Bliss has pieced together a coherent statement of Tolkien's latest views expressed entirely in his own words.'
-The book and dustjacket are both in Near Fine condition, no names, marks, or writing noted.
+The book and dustjacket are both in Near Fine condition, slight bit of fading to the spine, no names, marks, or writing noted.
 No foxing or offsetting, with the text block clean and bright.
 A lovely copy for the Tolkien collector, very hard to find in this lovely condition.
 Digital photo's available, inquire if interested.
 Other Tolkien books available, include both the UK and US editions, original cloth bindings, custom fine bindings, and Signed/Numbered/Limited Editions.

 Price: $125.00 save 5% $118.75